 Even though they're called cactus, these plants are different from common desert cactus.
 Rather than growing in the desert, they grow in the same "tropical" conditions most houseplants grow in.
 Since they're "tropical cacti", their cultural requirements are different from true cacti.

 Christmas cactus require bright light with some direct sun.
-If you're growing outdoors in the summer, avoid direct sun and put plants in total shade.
+If you're growing outdoors in the summer, avoid direct sun however.
+Protect your plants by putting them in partial shade.